compsocialscience/summer-institute/2026/melbourne/schedule.md

   <p class="session-title">RAG 101</p>
   <p class="session-speakers"><strong>Speakers:</strong>
     <a href="https://www.admscentre.org.au/futoon-abushaqra/" target="_blank" rel="noopener noreferrer">Futoon Abushaqra</a>,
-    <a href="#" target="_blank" rel="noopener noreferrer">Sachin Pathiyan Cherumanal</a>
+    <a href="https://www.rmit.edu.au/profiles/p/sachin-pathiyan-cherumanal2" target="_blank" rel="noopener noreferrer">Sachin Pathiyan Cherumanal</a>
   </p>
-  <p class="session-desc">We will talk about RAG retrieval and its use in research.
-We will focus on how RAG can facilitate more grounded research and fit for data triangulation necessary for reliable research results.</p>
+  <p class="session-desc">This session will introduce participants to the fundamentals of Retrieval-Augmented Generation (RAG), a framework that combines information retrieval with large language models (LLMs) to produce more accurate and context-aware responses.
+It will provide a high-level overview of how RAG systems work</p>
   <div class="outcomes-box">
     <p>Learning Outcomes</p>
     <ul>
-      <li>Understand RAG.</li>
+      <li>Understand the basic concept of a RAG system</li>
+      <li>Recognise how RAG integrates retrieval and generation to improve LLM outputs</li>
-      <li>Find applications of RAG in research contexts.</li>
+      <li>Identify potential applications of RAG in research workflows</li>
-      <li>Use RAG for data retrieval and triangulation.</li>
+      <li>Be aware of the main benefits and limitations of using RAG systems</li>
     </ul>
   </div>
 </div>